hubs-community/mozilla-hubs-ce-chart/Readme.md

 # Welcome to the Mozilla Hubs Community Edition Chart!

-To start you need a kubernetes cluster with correct permissions setup.
+To start you need a kubernetes cluster.
+Your worker nodes should have these ports open:
+* TCP: 80, 443, 4443, 5349
+* UDP: 35000 - 60000

 ## 1. Install cert-manager
 See https://cert-manager.io/docs/installation/helm/ for more information